electronicvisions/hbp-sp9-guidebook/benchmarks.rst

 Each task should run a simulation of a neuronal network model, record data from the neurons, perform analysis of the data, and calculate numerical measures of the system performance.
-The numerical measures should be reported in a JSON-format file, consisting of a top-level record with required fields "timestamp" and "results".
+The numerical measures should be reported in a JSON-format file, consisting of a top-level record with required fields "model", "task", "timestamp" and "results".
+The fields "model" and "task" should match the model and task names in the "benchmarks.json" file.
 The field "configuration", containing a copy of the parameterization of the model and simulator/hardware system", is optional.
 The field "results" contains a list of records with the following fields: